 Josie is a graduate of the University of Canterbury with a Bachelor of Arts and a PostGraduate Diploma in Management.

 She is responsible for creating and coordinating high-quality marketing and communication content across all Whai Rawa channels including website and social media.
 She is looking forward to helping whānau to improve their financial literacy and wellbeing.

 Hayden is of Kāi Tahu and Kāti Mamoe descent.
 Hayden’s principle hapu are Kai Tē Ruāhikihiki and Kai Tūāhuriri and whakapapa’s to Awarua, Ōtākou and Tūāhuriri.

-Hayden was awarded Te Rūnanga o Ngāi Tahu Matakahi Cadetship in 2015 and 2016.
-After 18 years in the commercial fishing industry, Hayden decided to take on a new challenge and is currently in his second year of study towards a Bachelor’s degree in Management and Accounting at Southern Institute of Technology in Invercargill.
+Hayden was awarded Te Rūnanga o Ngāi Tahu Matakahi Cadetship between 2015 and 2017.
+After 18 years in the commercial fishing industry, Hayden decided to take on a new challenge and is currently studying towards a Bachelor’s degree in Management and Accounting through the Open Polytechnic.
 Hayden is also a representative on Ata Whenua Trust.

 Hayden has come up through the ranks of the Matakahi Scholarship programme at Tokona te Takata here at Te Rūnanga o Ngāi Tahu.
 He quickly established himself as a valuable member of the Whai Rawa team during his internship over the University holidays.

 Hayden is now the full-time Savings Support Advisor while he brings in his studies extramurally.
 His role is to promote a positive savings culture and help whānau maximise the benefits of the Whai Rawa Fund.
 Hayden strongly believes that the Whai Rawa vision and mission resonates well with his own personal goals; to support whānau to make positive impacts in their lives.